Welcome to Empire College School of Law!

 The preponderance of the evidence standard will apply to investigations, meaning the College will evaluate whether it is more likely than not that the alleged conduct occurred.
 Both parties will receive written notice of the outcome of the complaint.

-During the investigation, the College will provide interim measures, as necessary, to protect the safety and wellbeing of students and/or employees involved.
+During the investigation, the College will provide interim and potentially emergency measures, as necessary, to protect the safety and wellbeing of students and/or employees involved.

 If the College determines that unlawful harassment or sexual violence has occurred, immediate appropriate corrective action will be taken in accordance with the circumstances involved, and the College will take steps to prevent the recurrence of any harassment or discrimination.
 Any employee determined by the College to be responsible for unlawful harassment or discrimination will be subject to appropriate disciplinary action, up to and including termination.
 Remedies for student-related claims may include, but are not limited to, an order to stay away, suspension or expulsion.